 Pouakai

 Kia ora!
-My name is Jasmine Webster and I am the Kaiako in the wonderful Pouakai classroom.
-Our class consists of 22 incredible Year 4 and 5 tamariki.
-We are extremely lucky to be supported by two superb Teacher Aides, Whaea Vickie and Mrs Heine.
+My name is Tom Lancaster and I am the Kaiako in the wonderful Pouakai classroom.
+I am in charge of enviro schools so please have a look at all of our hard work in the orchard and gardens around our kura.
+Our class consists of 23 incredible Year 4 and 5 tamariki and we are extremely lucky to be supported by Nancy as our teacher aide.

 Structured Literacy